alefwmm/amnesia-rspec/README.md

 Using 'def' to define an example-scoped method inside a before block won't work properly.
 Although why you'd do that is a mystery.

+## Troubleshooting

+### You get: No report received for X examples, assuming they failed/crashed

+As it implies, this message means that a process that an example was running in failed to report back to the master process.
+This could be due to the ruby interpreter crashing.
+It could also be due to an exception being raised that couldn't be serialized, usually due to containing a Proc.
+In that case, you'll get output looking like this:

+    [5835] Error putting: [:example_failed, #<RSpec::Core::Example:0x000000150ec698 @example_block=nil, @options={}, @example_group_class=RSpec::Core::ExampleGroup::Nested_348::Nested_1, @metadata={:description=>"should show feedback area if there exists a consult request", :full_description=>"diagnostic_reports/show.html.haml Feedback should show feedback area if there exists a consult request", :execution_result=>{:started_at=>2013-09-16 10:33:54 -0700, :exception=>#<NoMethodError: undefined method `impersonating?' for #<ActionView::TestCase::TestController:0x0000001172bb70>>, :status=>"failed", :finished_at=>2013-09-16 10:33:55 -0700, :run_time=>0.590576754}, :file_path=>"/home/teamcity/TeamCity/buildAgent.topaz-1/work/644541dc352cbb54/spec/views/diagnostic_reports/show.html.haml_spec.rb", :pending=>nil, :location=>"/home/teamcity/TeamCity/buildAgent.topaz-1/work/644541dc352cbb54/spec/views/diagnostic_reports/show.html.haml_spec.rb:42"}, @exception=#<NoMethodError: undefined method `impersonating?' for #<ActionView::TestCase::TestController:0x0000001172bb70>>, @pending_declared_in_example=false, @example_group_instance=nil, @around_hooks=nil>]
+    #<TypeError: can't dump hash with default proc>
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/gems/rspec-mocks-2.9.0/lib/rspec/mocks/extensions/marshal.rb:5:in `dump'
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/gems/rspec-mocks-2.9.0/lib/rspec/mocks/extensions/marshal.rb:5:in `dump_with_mocks'
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/gems/cod-0.5.0/lib/cod/simple_serializer.rb:15:in `en'
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/gems/cod-0.5.0/lib/cod/pipe.rb:109:in `put'
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/bundler/gems/amnesia-rspec-e2ec4a22b017/lib/amnesia-rspec/cod_proxy.rb:53:in `method_missing'
+    	/home/teamcity/.rvm/gems/ruby-1.9.3-p448@topaz/gems/rspec-core-2.9.0/lib/rspec/core/example.rb:193:in `finish'

+Amnesia attempts to nil out places known to be likely to contain Procs before serializing the test results.
+So if you get one of these, and can figure out where the Proc is, please report it as a bug.
+Otherwise, solving the underlying test failure will make this go away.